C

 Integer value with a long int data: 99998

-The return statement returns a value to where the function was called.
+• Definition: The return statement sends a value back to where the function was called.

 int sum(int x, int y) {